-Remember, that choosing the right severity level will in turn give the defect, it’s due priority.
+Remember, that choosing the right severity level will, in turn, give the defect, it’s the due priority.

-- As a tester – understand how a particular functionality, rather drilling down further – understand how a particular scenario or test case would affect the end user.
-This involves a lot of collaboration and interaction with development team, Business Analysts, architects, Test lead, Development lead.
-In your discussions you also need to factor in how much time it would take to fix the defect based on its complexity and time to verify this defect.
+- As a tester – understand how a particular functionality, rather drilling down further – understand how a particular scenario or test case would affect the end-user.
+This involves a lot of collaboration and interaction with the development team, Business Analysts, architects, Test lead, Development lead.
+In your discussions, you also need to factor in how much time it would take to fix the defect based on its complexity and time to verify this defect.